madhank93/madhank93.github.io/content/blogs/034-nvidia-gpu-k8s/index.md

 ## Pre-flight check:

 To ensure secure and automated access to the newly provisioned VMs, password authentication for the default `ubuntu` user has been disabled and now it relies on SSH keys.
-Before deployment, you must update the `cloud-init.yml` file with your own public SSH key.
-This `cloud-init` configuration automatically adds your key to the VM upon creation, allowing you to connect securely without a password.
+Before deployment, update the `cloud-init.yml` file with own public SSH key.
+This `cloud-init` configuration automatically adds key to the VM upon creation, allowing to connect securely without a password.

 ## Updating cluster inventory